NASW Foundation National Programs

 NASW Social Work Pioneers®

-Elaine Brody was one of the first social work practitioners to recognize the need for an aging specialization, and she has maintained a leadership role in social work with the aging.
+Elaine Brody was one of the first social work practitioners to recognize the need for an aging specialization, and she maintained a leadership role in social work with the aging.
 She received her MSSA degree from the University of Pittsburgh.

 Elaine Brody is past President of the Gerontological Society of America and the 1982 Distinguished Alumni Award recipient of the University of Pittsburgh, School of Social Work.

 She was elected as a Woman of the Year by Ms. Magazine, January 1986.
-Mrs. Brody has also served on the editorial boards of many professional journals and on Review Committees at the National Institute of Mental Health, the Administration on Aging and a number of foundations.
+Mrs. Brody also served on the editorial boards of many professional journals and on Review Committees at the National Institute of Mental Health, the Administration on Aging and a number of foundations.
 She was a member of the Congressional Advisory Panel on Alzheimer's disease.